 His feast day is November 3.

-In the 1980 novel A Confederacy of Dunces, Ignatius Reilly contemplates praying to St Martin for aid in bringing social justice to the black workers at the New Orleans factory where he works.
+In the 1980 novel A Confederacy of Dunces, Ignatius Reilly contemplates praying to Saint Martin for aid in bringing social justice to the African-American workers at the New Orleans factory where he works.
 In music, the first track of jazz pianist Mary Lou Williams’s album Black Christ of the Andes is titled St. Martin De Porres.

-There are several Spanish and Mexican works regarding his life in cinema and television, starring Cuban actor Rene Muñoz, the most of them referring to his mixed-race origin, his miracles and his life of humilty.
+There are several Spanish and Mexican works regarding his life in cinema and television, referring to his mixed-race origin, his miracles and his life of humilty.
 The most known movies are Fray Escoba (Friar Broom) (1963) and Un mulato llamado Martin (A mulatto called Martin) (1975).